 AARON GEKOSKI

-Aaron Gekoski is a renowned photojournalist and film-maker, specialising in human-animal conflict.
-For almost two decades he has travelled the globe to report on our complex relationship with wildlife.
+Aaron Gekoski is a photojournalist and filmmaker specialising in human-animal conflict.
+For almost two decades he has travelled the globe documenting our complex and often troubling relationship with wildlife.

-Aaron has featured in most of the top photographic competitions and he was awarded the 2024 Environmental Photographer of the Year award by Prince Albert II of Monaco.
-He is also a previous winner at Wildlife Photographer of the Year, Nature Photographer of the Year, Man and Nature, International Photography Awards, Africa Geographic and more.
+Aaron was awarded the 2024 Environmental Photographer of the Year by Prince Albert II of Monaco.
+He is also a previous winner at Wildlife Photographer of the Year, Nature Photographer of the Year, Man and Nature, the International Photography Awards and Africa Geographic, among others.
 This Vice News feature explores some of his most famous images and this piece in Wild Eye charts his photographic journey.

-As one of the co-founders of Four Corners Film and Photography, Aaron has produced or featured in over 100 short and long-form documentaries.
+Four Corners Film and Photography, Aaron has produced or featured in over 100 short and long-form documentaries.
 His films have been acquired by Al Jazeera, Smithsonian, Apple TV, Sky, Amazon, and National Geographic.
-He also fronted several online series for ScubazooTV.
+He also fronted several online series for

 His documentary, Eyes of the Orangutan, was the culmination of five years work exploring the wildlife tourism industry.
 It was nominated for best conservation film at the prestigious JacksonWild Film Festival, with Aaron also nominated for best on-screen talent at Wildscreen.
 The film is currently being shown on National Geographic.